 I decided to make my own and went for a chocolate funfetti cookie, which is a chocolate cookie with mini cake truffles mixed in along with some white chocolate chips.
-Unfortunately the truffles I used were from Walgreens and they don’t seem to sell them anymore!
-I did not buy enough of the bites and that’s why I mixed in some white chocolate chips as well.
-In the future I will just make them homemade.
+The truffles I used were from Walgreens and but I’ve also seem them at Giant Eagle.
+Originally, I did not buy enough of the bites and that’s why I mixed in some white chocolate chips as well.

 Now when it comes to eating this cake, I know your first instinct is likely to pull off a cookie or two but don’t you dare!
 The beauty of all your hard work will be ruined if you do so (and actually this is what happened when I brought it to a party).
 Instead slice it just like you would a regular cake because all that frosting and layers of cookies are just begging to be sliced into.

-I’m curious to know, what flavor cookie stack cake would you make?
+What flavor cookie stack cake would you make?

-1 cup white chocolate chips, plus more for topping
+- 2 cups white chocolate chips, plus more for topping

 CAKE BATTER BUTTERCREAM

-1 cup unsalted butter, room temperature
+- 1 cup unsalted butter, room temperature

-1/2 cup vegetable shortening
+- 1/2 cup vegetable shortening, room temperature

-4 cups powdered sugar
+- 4 cups powdered sugar

-1-2 Tbsp milk
+- 1-2 Tbsp milk

-Sprinkles, if desired, plus more for topping
+- Sprinkles, if desired, plus more for topping

+- Place on prepared cookie sheets about 2 inches apart.
 Bake 8-10 minutes.
 Allow to cool for 5 minutes on cookie sheets before transferring to wire racks to cool completely.

-Turn speed up to medium and beat for 1 minute until smooth.
+- Turn speed up to medium and beat for 1 minute until smooth.
 Add in milk and continue mixing until desired consistency is reached.
 Add sprinkles if using and transfer to a pastry bag fitted with a wide tip, or place in zip top bag and cut off the corner.

-To assemble the cookie cake, refer to diagram provided by Erica’s Sweet Tooth and follow these instructions: Start by arranging a circle of six cookies on your cake plate with one in the center (7 total).
+- To assemble the cookie cake, refer to diagram provided by Erica’s Sweet Tooth and follow these instructions: Start by arranging a circle of six cookies on your cake plate with one in the center (7 total).
 Pipe a thick ring of buttercream on that layer.

-Place the next layer of cookies on top, staggered from the layer below (refer to diagram for help).
+- Place the next layer of cookies on top, staggered from the layer below (refer to diagram for help).
 Leave the center cookie empty this time and fill that space with buttercream, as well as adding another ring of buttercream around the circle of cookies.

-Continue building layers until you run out of cookies or you reach desired height (I made 6 layers and used 38 cookies).
+- Continue building layers until you run out of cookies or you reach desired height (I made 6 layers and used 42 cookies).
 Top with a mound of buttercream, one more cookie and sprinkle with cupcake bites, white chocolate chips, and sprinkles.